 Is Elysium Basis safe?
 I believe in healthy people, yes.
 There is even a human safety study that shows this also.
 Generally, I think most NAD supplements are pretty safe too.
 Even so, I feel the following general items should be considered:

-- Basis is not intended for women who are pregnant or breastfeeding.
+- The supplement is not intended for women who are pregnant or breastfeeding

 - Elysium is not for kids.
 Their NAD levels are already high.

 - Speak to your doctor/pharmacist if you take any medications